obsidianmd/obsidian-help/en/Obsidian Publish/Social media link previews.md

 ## Image

 You can use a custom image for the link preview, by adding `image` or `cover` with a path to the image.
+The image must be uploaded to Publish.

 The path can be an absolute path from the root of your vault: